 This presentation contains "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995, which are subject to a number of risks and uncertainties.
-All statements other than statements of historical facts contained in this presentation, including statements regarding our outlook for the Company in the sections "2018 Full Year Guidance", "Investment Highlights", "Strategy", "Ribbon's Leadership Position and Market Opportunity", and "Addressable Markets", the future results of operations, financial position, integration efforts and opportunities for the Company, business strategy, strategic position, plans and objectives of management for future operations are forward-looking statements.
-Without limiting the foregoing, the words "believes", "estimates", "expects", "expectations", "intends", "may", "plans", "projects" and other similar language, whether in the negative or affirmative, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+All statements other than statements of historical facts contained in this presentation, including statements regarding our financial guidance and outlook for fiscal year 2018, projections regarding our total addressable market and compound annual growth rate, integration efforts and opportunities, business strategy, strategic position, position and opportunities in the marketplace, plans and objectives of management for future operations and plans for future product development and manufacturing are forward-looking statements.
+Without limiting the foregoing, the words "anticipates", "believes", "could", "estimates", "expects", "expectations", "intends", "may", "plans", "seeks", "projects" and other similar language, whether in the negative or affirmative, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.

 Forward-looking statements are based on our current expectations and assumptions regarding our business, the economy and other future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict.
-Our actual results may differ materially from those contemplated in these forward-looking statements due to various risks, uncertainties and other important factors, including our success integrating the respective businesses of Sonus Networks, Inc. ("Sonus") and GENBAND Holdings Company ("GENBAND"); achievement of the anticipated synergies of the transaction between Sonus and GENBAND (the "Transactions"); our ability to realize the benefits from the Transactions and other acquisitions that we have completed; the effects of disruption from the Transactions, making it more difficult to maintain relationships with employees, customers, business partners or government entities; the timing of customer purchasing decisions and our recognition of revenues; economic conditions; our ability to recruit and retain key personnel; difficulties supporting our strategic focus on channel sales; difficulties retaining and expanding our customer base; difficulties leveraging market opportunities; the impact of restructuring and cost-containment activities; litigation; actions taken by significant stockholders; difficulties providing solutions that meet the needs of customers; market acceptance of our products and services; rapid technological and market change; our ability to protect our intellectual property rights; our ability to maintain partner, reseller, distribution and vendor support and supply relationships; higher risks in international operations and markets; the impact of increased competition; currency fluctuations; changes in the market price of our common stock; and/or failure or circumvention of our controls and procedures.
+Actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including, but not limited to, our success integrating the respective businesses of Sonus Networks, Inc. ("Sonus") and GENBAND Holdings Company ("GENBAND"); our success in integrating other acquired businesses, including without limitation Edgewater Networks, Inc.; the effects of disruption from mergers and acquisitions, making it more difficult to maintain relationships with employees, customers, business partners or government entities; the timing of customer purchasing decisions and our recognition of revenues; economic conditions; our ability to recruit and retain key personnel; difficulties supporting our strategic focus on channel sales; difficulties retaining and expanding our customer base; difficulties leveraging market opportunities; the impact of restructuring and cost-containment activities; litigation; actions taken by significant stockholders; difficulties providing solutions that meet the needs of customers; market acceptance of our products and services; rapid technological and market change; our ability to protect our intellectual property rights; our ability to maintain partner, reseller, distribution and vendor support and supply relationships; higher risks in international operations and markets; the impact of increased competition; currency fluctuations; changes in the market price of our common stock; and/or failure or circumvention of our controls and procedures.

 Our forward-looking statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 We caution you against relying on any of these forward-looking statements.
-Important factors that could cause actual results to differ materially from these forward-looking statements are discussed in Part I, Item IA "Risk Factors" and Part II, Item 7A "Quantitative and Qualitative Disclosures About Market Risk" in Ribbon Communications' most recent Annual Report on Form 10-K filed with the SEC and Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Ribbon Communications' most recent Quarterly Report on Form 10-Q filed with the SEC.
+Important factors that could cause actual results to differ materially from these forward-looking statements are discussed in Part I, Item IA "Risk Factors" in Ribbon Communications' most recent Annual Report on Form 10-K filed with the SEC on March 8, 2018, as well as in our subsequent filings with the SEC.
 Any forward-looking statement made by us in this presentation speaks only as of the date of this presentation.
 Factors or events that could cause our actual results to differ may emerge from time to time, and it is not possible for us to predict all of them.
 We undertake no obligation to publicly update any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by law.